StormBit/stormbit.github.io/help/index.md

   IRC veterans alike that will help you get by on IRC.
 - [Services](services.html) - A brief introduction on usage of our services, such as NickServ's nickname registration and ChanServ's channel registration.
+- [Managing A Channel](channel.html) - Some tips for effectively managing your channel.

 # Network Help
 Need help with something not covered on this page?
 Don't be afraid to ask